endangereddataweek/endangereddataweek.org/_events/2018-03-02-census-data-access-importance-and-the-future.md

 excerpt: >
   Census data provides some of the best longitudinal demographic data available and is used by a wide range of disciplines and research.
 In ...
 location_city: "Michigan State University"
-location_physical: "Digital Scholarship Lab - MSU Library 2W"
+location_physical: "Michigan State Library - Digital Scholarship Lab (2W)"
 title: "Census Data: Access, Importance, and the Future"
 author: "Amanda Tickner"
 website: ""